-For contributions received in the 2018/19 financial year, there is no limit on the amount that you can split to your spouse.
-For contributions received in the 2019/20 financial year, and future years, the maximum amount of contributions that can be split is equal to the concessional contribution cap (currently $25,000).
+For contributions received in the 2020/21 financial year the maximum amount of contributions that can be split is $25,000.
+For contributions received in the 2021/22 financial year, and future years, the maximum amount of contributions that can be split is equal to the concessional contribution cap (currently $27,500).

 To find out more see the Triple S Reference Guide.